 One by one we will discuss each theorem with the help of video tutorials.
 Rolle’s Theorem, Lagrange’s Mean Value Theorem, and Cauchy’s Mean Value Theorems are related to each other.
 Watch each video attentively to understand each theorem completely.

 1. Rolle’s Theorem

 If a function is continuous in the closed interval a to b, it is differentiable in the open interval a to b, and function values are same at the

 2. Lagrange’s Mean Value Theorem

 Lagrange’s Mean Value Theorem is derived from Rolle’s Theorem.
 If a function is continuous in a given closed interval, and it is differentiable in the given open interval.
-Then there is at least one value of c, between the given interval, tangent at which is parallel to the line joining endpoints of the interval.
+Then there is at least one value of c, between the given interval, the tangent at which is parallel to the line joining endpoints of the interval.
 Watch the video lecture to grab this concept.